-The Adelaide Medical School (the School) is Australia's third oldest medical school (1887), producing medical graduates for over 130 years.
+The Adelaide Medical School (AMS) is Australia's third oldest medical school (1887), producing medical graduates for over 130 years.

 It is one of nine Schools that comprise the University's Faculty of Health and Medical Sciences, with the Adelaide Rural Clinical School (ARCS) and the School of Biomedicine being major contributors to the Medical Program.
-ARCS separated from the School in July 2021.
-The School is currently constituted by the major clinical disciplines and the discipline of Medical Studies.
+The latter School separated from the previous AMS in July 2021.
+The new AMS is constituted by the major clinical disciplines and the discipline of Medical Studies.
 The Executive Dean of the Faculty, Professor Benjamin Kile, noted this was undertaken in order to allow the School to focus on medicine while the School of Biomedicine focused on research in the biomedical sciences and to support recruitment of a new medical school dean of high calibre.